Erasmus +

 The student must register administratively and educationally at the University of La Réunion (General education), in order to be able to obtain their diploma upon their return from mobility, subject to having passed the exams at the host university.

-Social coverage and insurance: this is carried out by agreements between France and other European states [European health insurance card to be obtained from your student mutual insurance]; in addition, subscription to hospitalization, civil liability and repatriation insurance is mandatory.
-In June, the DRI sets up a preparatory meeting.
+Social security and insurance: this is carried out by agreements between France and other European states [European health insurance card to be obtained from your student mutual insurance company]; in addition, subscription to hospitalization, civil liability and repatriation insurance is compulsory.
+In June, the International Relations and Regional Cooperation Services (SRICR) sets up a preparatory meeting.

 Platform language tests and courses EU Academy :